Extending holomorphic maps from Stein manifolds into affine toric varieties: Introduction

 \section{Introduction}

 Modern Oka theory has evolved from Gromov's seminal work on the Oka principle \cite{Gromov1989}.\footnote{The monograph \cite{Forstneric2011} is a comprehensive reference on Oka theory.
 See also the surveys \cite{Forstneric2013} and \cite{FL2011}.} From one point of view, Oka theory is the study of interpolation and approximation problems for holomorphic maps from Stein spaces into suitable complex manifolds.
 The goal, for suitable targets, is to show that such a problem can be solved as soon as there is no topological obstruction to its solution.
 A complex manifold $Y$ is said to have the \textit{interpolation property} if a holomorphic map to $Y$ from a subvariety $S$ of a reduced Stein space $X$ has a holomorphic extension to $X$ if it has a continuous extension.
 Taking $S$ to be a contractible submanifold of $X=\C^n$ gives an ostensibly much weaker property called the \textit{convex interpolation property}.
 It is a deep theorem of Forstneri\v c that the two properties are equivalent \cite{Forstneric2009}.
 In fact, by Forstneri\v c's work, a dozen or more properties of complex manifolds having to do with interpolation or approximation or both are mutually equivalent.
 They define the class of Oka manifolds.
+The prototypical examples of Oka manifolds are complex Lie groups and their homogeneous spaces.
+Among other known examples are all smooth toric varieties (\cite{Larusson2011}, \cite[Theorem 2.17]{Forstneric2013}).
+In particular, the smooth locus of a toric variety is Oka.

 This paper is the first attempt to develop Oka theory for singular targets.
 We focus on interpolation, but our interpolation results imply approximation results.
 The simple example of the cusp $Y=\{(z,w)\in\C^2:z^2=w^3\}$ shows that Oka theory for singular targets will be different from the theory for smooth targets.
 The identity map $Y\to Y$ has a continuous extension to $\C^2$ because $Y$ is contractible (so $\C^2$ retracts continuously onto $Y$), but it does not extend holomorphically to $\C^2$ because being singular, $Y$ is not a holomorphic or even a smooth retract of $\C^2$.
 Using the normalisation map $\C\to Y$, $\zeta\mapsto(\zeta^3,\zeta^2)$, it is easily seen that $Y$ satisfies the interpolation property for normal sources $S$.
 However, Theorem \ref{t:first-dichotomy}(b) below shows that there is more to Oka theory for singular targets than restricting the sources to being smooth.